pinobatch/hello-world/WSL_setup.md

 10. Type the name and password for your Linux user account within the virtual machine.

-Inside Ubuntu, set up a Game Boy toolchain.
+Inside Ubuntu, set up a Game Boy and NES toolchain.

     sudo apt update
     sudo apt upgrade